fastapi/fastapi/docs/en/docs/tutorial/schema-extra-example.md

 ```

 !!! warning
-    Have in mind that those extra arguments passed won't add any validation, only extra information, for documentation purposes.
+    Keep in mind that those extra arguments passed won't add any validation, only extra information, for documentation purposes.

 ## `example` and `examples` in OpenAPI